 A seamless way to do business

-Unleash Your Productivity AR-augmented workplaces directly affect not only the general productivity, but also their ability to collaborate in real time with team members all over the world.
+Unleash Your Productivity VR workplaces directly affect productivity and the ability to collaborate virtually, in real-time.

-You’ve probably seen someone wearing virtual reality goggles, tried them on yourself or even used them when fighting zombies on PlayStation 5.
-Virtual reality started blowing up as an industry and PwC has recently forecasted its potential to boost GDP globally by up to $1.5 trillion by 2030.
+You’ve probably seen someone wearing virtual reality goggles, tried them on yourself, or even used them when fighting zombies on your PlayStation.
+Virtual reality has started blowing up as an industry and PwC has recently forecasted its potential to boost GDP globally by up to $1.5 trillion by 2030.

-Most of that has been in video games so far.
+Most of the excitement has been in video games so far.
 But virtual reality (VR), and its less-talked-about cousin augmented reality (AR), are starting to have a major impact on the office and marketplace as well.